This post is also available in: Spanish

 There are no doubt various objections that people make in regards to the reception of Holy Communion in the tongue, which I will address as thoroughly as possible.
 These objections include the fact that during the Last Supper all who were at table with Christ received Communion on the hand.
 Another similar objection that is made is that in the Early Church Communion in the hand was practiced as well.
 A third objection that is made is that Communion in the hand is allowed by the Church.
 Lastly various people object that you don’t have others feed you, but rather you feed yourself.
 This last objection is in my opinion one of the most modern, and also one of the weakest.

-- A pretty strong argument at the surface is that Holy Communion is allowed by the Church.
+3) Another argument at the surface is that Holy Communion in the hand is allowed by the Church.
 This is mostly true in places in which the recognitio has been given.
 However just because it is a practice currently allowed by the Church does not necessarily make it a prudent one, specifically as this particular practice started out as an abuse.
-Furthermore it is to be reminded that at least here in the United States the whole scandal regarding the way in which the recognitio was given is sketchy at best.
+Furthermore it is to be reminded that at least here in the United States the way in which Cardinal Joseph Bernardin went about in order of receiving the required recongition is scandalous and illegitimate at best.

 In closing this article I propose that people reconsider Communion in the hand and really think about whether it is doing good or bad.
 I strongly encourage the Church hierarchy to promote the traditional manner of kneeling and on the tongue and perhaps do away with Communion in the hand altogether.
 There has been enough lack of faith in what the Church teaches, as well as rebellion and dissent.
 This is true in regards to the teaching of the Eucharist.
 If we don’t help show the Divine Reality that Christ is truly and substantially present in the Eucharist by our gestures and reverence, then a disbelief in the Eucharist will surely only get worse.